 Chris Rehs Dupin, a trans man, also spoke at the Pride Service.
 Dupin told his story of growing up believing that God was utterly against him, until attending a service at North Broadway United Methodist Church where he heard, for the first time, that God loves him unconditionally.
 This moment re-inspired Dupin’s lost faith, and brought him into a church community where he feels loved and accepted without exception.

-Dupin discussed how individuals attempt at a disproportionately high rate compared to the general population.
+Dupin discussed how #transgender individuals attempt #suicide at a disproportionately high rate compared to the general population.
 He observed how this rate decreases when trans people’s friends, families and communities accept them.
 Dupin also emphasized that many LGBTQ people still believe that God is completely against them, and for this reason, struggle to come out and accept themselves.